 Long service leave provision provides for the future entitlements of employees to long service leave or, where sanctioned by legislation, entitlement to pro rata payment upon termination.
 Some employees have reached entitlement to pro rata payment upon termination.
-No employees have yet reached entitlement to long service leave.

 Warranty

 A provision for warranty at the rate of 3% of sales has been provided and the incidence of warranty claims is monitored on an ongoing basis to assess adequacy of the provision.